-The History departments screened the documentary, 1968: The Year That Changed a Generation, shown last week in the McCune Conference room, highlighting parallels between the politics of that time and the politics of today.
+The Interdisciplinary Humanities Center and the Center for Cold War Studies screened the documentary, 1968: The Year That Changed a Generation, last week, highlighting parallels between the politics of that time and the politics of today.
 1968 was a year filled with major events and protests, such as the assassinations of Robert Kennedy and Martin Luther King Jr. and the protests against the Vietnam War.
 “We wanted to do something that marked the 50-year anniversary of the year 1968,” said history professor Salim Yaqub, who organized the event.

 The introduction of computers in the linguistics field have made it easier for researchers to verify their research and data.
 “It allows linguistic researchers to off-load the tedious part of verifying analyses to a computer,” said linguistics scholar Emily Bender in a recent talk at UC Santa Barbara.